5 Steps to Creating An Author Success Statement

 I participated in Beth Barany's webinar on keys to author success this week, and someone asked what, precisely, the definition of author success was.
 (By the way, if you haven't seen Beth's writing tips, visit Writer's Fun Zone when you're finished here.)
 During the discussion that followed, I mentioned the idea of creating an author success statement.
 I thought it was worth expanding that concept into a blog post.

 Ask twenty different writers what makes an author successful and you might get twenty different answers.
 Ask yourself the same question in different years, and your own answers may vary.
 The idea of success is a very personal, dynamic, and sometimes changing concept.
-The truth is, there is no one answer as to what makes an author successful
+The truth is, there is no one answer as to what makes an author successful.

 What is an Author Success Statement?